danbruder/wise-starter/README.md

 All .js pages are generated for all languages.
 All layouts and .md must be created for all languages to prevent errors.
 LangSelect and Link component are i18n smart.
-Default languages doesn't use the key in url.
+SEO friendly and Default languages doesn't use the key in url.